ksaudra2010/Directory/README.md

-Employers can use the Employee Directory App to search and filter employees
+Employers can use the Employee Directory App to search and filter employees.

+Created using React.